a wonderful place for restaurant

 uniformed waiters, Turkish

-cuisine is flavorful and
+cuisine is savory, flavorful, not over-spiced, and

 the value-for-money good.
 (Drinks prices are inflated, however.)

 If you have a food allergy, click here.

 in Sultanahmet cater

 less authentic Turkish food here than

 for 10 minutes to Sirkeci, Hocapaşa or Eminönü.